franiglesias/eventsourcing/README.md

 ### Event Message

-An Event Message is an envelope to Events.
-It carries metadata information for the Event, such as an id,
+An Event Message is an envelope for Events.
+It carries the Event itself and metadata information for it, such as an id, entity information and version, and arbitrary metadata.

+Internally, Event Message uses a Event Envelope object (deprecated) and a Entity object, that carries the minimal data needed to reconstitute the real entity (class name, id and version).

+_Note: Entity could be renamed to EntityMetadata for clarity_

 ### Event Stream